moorwen91/ng2-form-control-errors/README.md

 The `ng2-fce-errors` component has three properties:
 * `source`: holds the `FormControl` object to validate.
 * `onlyFirst`: optional boolean value to only show the first validation error message.
 * `messages`: an optional object with `ErrorMessages` interface who holds validation as key and a string as the message for that validation error.
+The supplied messages here will be used instead of messages in `MessagesService`.

 ## Example app
 The demo subfolder contains a project created with angular-cli that has been adapted to showcase the functionality of ng2-form-control-errors.
 Run the demo app by executing the following command in the project root directory: